duzzisantos/java-crm-application/README.md

 This system sets up account managers, customers, campaigns and visualizes customer journeys through the Marketing Funnel.

+It enrols customers into campaigns and measures campaign performance based on sales value and volume and also tracks the start to end of campaign.

 This is being built continuously.
+It's still under construction.